THE BEST CYCLING SUNGLASSES

 The nosepiece on the Sportcoupe is large and on some models match the dominant color of the frame.
 With the polished translucent crystal smoke frame model we tested, this combination created a big fail for Nate.
 He viewed an ever-present, “bulky and bright orange blob” in his lower peripheral vision.
 Also not good or acceptable.

-If you’d like to try that combination, you can order the 100% Sportcoupe through these links to these pages at top-ranked store Competitive Cyclist.
+If you’d like to try that combination, you can order the 100% Sportcoupe through these links to these pages at my top-ranked store Competitive Cyclist and at recommended stores Cyclestore.

 FOR THE GROUPIE